tcs-de/redis-value-cache/README.md

 	* `"warn"`: (Default): Uses `console.warn()` to print the error.
 	* `"throw"`: Throws the error.
 	* `"ignore"`: Ignores the error.
-* `fallbackFetchMethod` (Optional): Function that should be used to fetch data if the data aws not found in redis.
+* `fallbackFetchMethod` (Optional): Function that should be used to fetch data if the data was not found in redis.
 * `onMessageStrategy` (Optional): Options for how the RedisValueCache should behave once it receives a message.
 	* `"drop"` (Default): The value will be deleted from the cache.
 	* `"refetch"`: If a value was already the cache the updated value will be fetched.